House conservatives prep plans to impeach Biden

 The challenge facing Republican leaders in a GOP-controlled House will be to demonstrate an aggressive posture toward the administration, to appease conservatives, without alienating moderate voters in the process.

-Rep. Elise Stefanik (R-N.Y.) appears to be walking that line.
+New York Republican Rep. Elise Stefanik appears to be walking that line.
 Last summer, she called Biden “unfit to serve as president,” but stopped short of endorsing his impeachment.

 Stefanik’s office did not respond to requests for comment.